There are different forms of communication: verbal and nonverbal communication, written communication…

 Many of us can speak but only few of us know how to communicate effectively.
 This means that there are some strategies and techniques for effective communication.

-In this article, we will be studying:
+In this article, we will be looking at:

 How to be a good listener.